-I am a computer graphics researcher with over 10 years of experience.
-My research interests include point-based reconstruction and real-time rendering.
-I have worked on various topics including scientific visualization, shadows and visibility, ray tracing and global illumination, and recently on surface reconstruction and scene understanding from scans.
+I, Oliver Mattausch, am a computer graphics researcher with over 10 years of experience.
+My research interests include real time rendering, ray tracing and interactive global illumination, surface reconstruction and scene understanding from scans, and recently also biomedical imaging.

 My personal interests include reading popular science books about physics and cosmology, learning to play the guitar, and Japanese fencing (Kendo).